Saturday, October 26, 2024

 exhilaration *

-(*From my “We’re a Lot Like You Were” linked haiku blogged here in 2019)
+(*From my “We’re a Lot Like You Were” mixed haiku/senryu blogged here in 2019)

 I sheathed my ka-bar after winning a territorial battle with a scorpion for a foxhole that was surrounded by sandbags.
 Returning to heating my C-ration coffee, it felt good to be stationary for a while after climbing so many mountainous hills.
 The days had turned into weeks and I had lost track of how many weeks, or even which ongoing operation we were now part of.
 All I knew is we were at a very high elevation and had been butting heads with some North Vietnamese Army regulars for some time now.